etwk/blog/content/lists/books.md

 - [ ] Knife: Meditations After an Attempted Murder
 - [ ] The Years Paperback (Annie Ernaux) #must
 - [ ] How to Say Babylon: A Memoir #must
+- [ ] I'm Black So You Don't Have to Be: A Memoir in Eight Lives #must

 ## Teaching
 - [ ] Reading Lessons: The books we read at school, the conversations they spark and why they matter #must